Abdelmouhaimen/CLIC/README.md

 ## Notes
 - The `requirements.txt` contains additional versions from past projects.
 If installation issues arise, manually install necessary packages.
 - Ensure proper network connectivity between the client and server.
+- In this project, PyTorch 2.0.0+cu118 was used which corresponds to CUDA version 11.8.

 ## License
 MIT License © 2025 Abdelmouhaimen Sarhane